nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    .. group-tab:: macOS

-      To install the required tools, follow the :ref:`install-required-tools` section for macOS in Zephyr's :ref:`zephyr:getting_started`.

-      Install Homebrew and install the required tools using the ``brew`` command line tool.
+      To install the required tools on macOS, complete the following steps:

+      .. ncs-include:: getting_started/index.rst
+         :docset: zephyr
+         :dedent: 6
+         :start-after: .. _install_dependencies_macos:
+         :end-before: group-tab:: Windows

-      Also see :ref:`zephyr:mac-setup-alts` for additional information.
+      Also see :ref:`zephyr:mac-setup-alts` in the Zephyr documentation for additional information.

 ..